nim-works/nimskull/doc/manual.rst

     Nim's default calling convention for procedures is `fastcall` to improve speed.

+`tailcall`:idx:
+    When a call to the routine appears in another `tailcall` routine, the call must be a `tail call <#tail-call>`_ (with some additional restrictions) and is guaranteed to not allocate a new stack frame.
+Otherwise it behaves like a `nimcall` routine.

 Most calling conventions exist only for the Windows 32-bit platform.

 The default calling convention is `nimcall`, unless it is an inner proc (a